ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 Talk the NTs through the feedback you're providing on the spec.
 Give feedback from a positive and growth perspective.
 Some NTs may be excited to jump in and get coding, frustrated with the documentation step.
 Give feedback that guides to completion and sign-off.

 Redux is revisited.
 NTs return to the To Do app and upgrade it with Redux.

+## Week 4

+After spec sign-off this week NTs begin building their prototype.
+Topics in the curriculum may be revisited based on need.
+Stretch topics and topics related to app features may be covered by the instructors as well.

+As NTs are building, encourage frequent commits and merging following the team GitHub process.

+Encourage NTs to get continuous feedback on their app as it's built.
+Share with other teams, test with people around.
+Encourage NTs to continue practicing and refining their app pitch.

+This week the details of the final presentation requirements will be shared.
+NTs don't need to start working on it yet, just providing clarity on where they're headed in addition to the prototype and pitch.

+## Week 5

+This week curriculum topics and stretch topics will continued to be covered by the instructors.
+The MVP prototype should really be coming together.
+By end of week there should be an end to end working version meeting the P0s and likely P1s defined in the spec.

+Continue encouraging testing the prototype and practice pitching.

+By end of week NTs should have a draft for their final presentation as well.

+## Week 6

+This is the last week of the program.
+NTs should be wrapping up work on their prototype and preparing for the final presentation.

+No new engineering topics are introduced this week.
+Instructors may revisit and help NTs unblock with any last minute MVP needs.

+An additional deliverable is the presentation summary.
+This is a short snippet that captures the pitch and app demo.

+[Details on specific deliverables and final presentation logistics to be defined]